 That’s why we’ve developed Consentic.

-Consentic is an online platform for medical, dental and financial consent.
+Consentic is an online platform for medical and dental consent.
 The comprehensive library of medical consent videos and interactive checklists optimise and standardise the consent process, saving you time and stress, and reducing your medicolegal risk.